jjdproductions/SendFuuds/README.md

 ## Overview

 ### App Description
-Have you ever had food that you couldn't finish, and just ended up throwing it away?
+Have you ever forgotten about a food you bought, and just ended up throwing it away because it expired?
 Chances are, you have.

 **JJDProductions** aims to solve this huge problem in the world today with **SendFuuds**.